 It is I who had scored the goal!
-I could still hear their shouts, "Three cheers for Palaram .... hip hip hurray!"
+I could still hear their shouts, "Three cheers for Paalaram ... hip hip hurray!"
 They should have been dancing after lifting me on their shoulders.
 They should also have treated me to a sumptuous meal in some good restaurant.
-But here I was trying to ward off an army of mosquitoes who were bent upon sucking every drop of blood in my body.
+But, instead, I was stuck here trying to ward off an army of mosquitoes who were bent upon sucking every drop of blood in my body.
 I was hiding behind the bushes with muck all around me and these infernal mosquitoes for company.

-"Three cheers for Palaram," I heard them shout again.
+"Three cheers for Paalaram," I heard them shout again.
 One large mosquito plunged its stinger into my left cheek and I slapped hard.
-My head swam under the impact of my own slap - I could not recall whether our mathematics teacher Gopibabu had ever slapped me so hard.
+My head swam under the impact of my own slap; I could not recall whether our mathematics teacher, Gopibabu, had ever slapped me so hard.

-I wanted to yell out in pain but I stopped myself just in time.
-I had to remain quiet, very quiet, for at least an hour.
-I could come out of my hiding only when dusk fell so that no one would recognise me as I slunk away.
+I wanted to yell out in pain, but I checked myself just in time.
+I must remain quiet, very quiet, for at least an hour.
+I could come out of my hiding only when dusk fell so that no one would recognise me in the dark.

-The shouts of "Three cheers for Palaram .... hip hip hurray", began to melt away in the distance.
+The shouts of "Three cheers for Paalaram .... hip hip hurray", began to melt away in the distance.

-I am Palaram from Potoldanga, but who could have imagined that I would have to leave Potoldanga and end up in this dirty place!
+I am Paalaram from Potoldanga, but who could have imagined that I would have to leave Potoldanga and end up in this dirty place!

-I am a very enthusiastic member of our Potoldanga Thunder Football Club - I do not play myself but always cheer and motivate the players.
-If our team does win any match - which usually never happens - I become feverish with joy.
+I am a very enthusiastic member of our Potoldanga Thunder Football Club; I don't play myself, but always cheer and motivate the players.
+If our team does win any match, which usually never happens, I become feverish with joy.

-So long as I was a member, things were all right.
+As long as I was only a member of the club, things were all right.
 Matters took a turn for the worse when I became a player.

-A match was scheduled between our team and the Vagabond Club of Dumdum.
-I had borrowed my sister's harmonium and had been practising for the past three days so that I could cheer for my team on the day of the match.
+A football match was scheduled between our team and the Vagabond Club from Dumdum.
+Since the last three days, I was practising to sing after borrowing my sister's harmonium so that I could be in good shape to cheer for my team on the day of the match.

 Tenida, our captain, was crestfallen.
 He let out a stream of expletives that was directed at the two brothers.
 But expletives were no solution to our present predicament.
 Nara Mittir, the rival team's forward, was a dynamo and cross-eyed.
-Our goal-keeper, Gobra, gets confused when he encounters cross-eyed players - he cannot determine from where the ball may come.
+Our goal-keeper, Gobra, gets confused when he encounters cross-eyed players; he cannot make out from where the ball may come.
 Cross-eyed Nara could shoot off quite a few goals!